VisualStorytelling/provenance-core/README.md

  - Your build is not going to fail in [Travis](https://travis-ci.org) (or your CI server), since it's runned locally before `git push`

 This makes more sense in combination with [automatic releases](#automatic-releases)

+# Release

+1. Bump the version in package.json
+2. Run `npm run build`
+3. Publish on npmjs
+3.1 Login to npmjs with `npm login`
+3.2 `npm publish --access public` to publish package
+4. Create a GitHub release
+5. Verify Zenodo entry